 Here’s what a minor scale looks like in solfege:

-Minor Scale Solfege, Transforming a Major Scale into a Minor Scale
+Minor Scale Solfege: Transforming a Major Scale into a Minor Scale

-Relative Majors and Minors
+Relative Major and Minor

-Like major scales, every minor scale has a unique key signature – a set of sharps or flats that belong only to that one scale.
+Like major scales, every minor scale has a unique key signature – a set of sharps or flats that belong only to that minor scale.
 However, every key signature actually goes with one major and one minor scale.
 When a major and minor scale share a key signature, they’re called relatives.

 So what minor key is related to C major?
 Drumroll please…A minor!
 When you start on A and follow the whole/half step pattern for a minor scale, you wind up with no sharps or flats – just like C major!
-There’s an easy trick to finding any major key’s relative minor: The relative minor always starts on La, or note number 6 of the major scale.
-(Alternatively, start on Do and go down a 3rd in the major scale – you’ll end up in the same place.)
+There’s an easy trick to finding any major key’s relative minor: the relative minor always starts on LA, or note number 6, of the major scale.
+Alternatively, start on DO and go down a 3rd in the major scale – you’ll end up in the same place.

-The 3 Minor Scales
+The Three Types of Minor Scales

 To make a harmonic minor scale, simply raise the 7th note a half step.
 Try it – the harmonic minor has a wonderfully creepy sound to it!